-To get some answers, I’ve had a chat with fellow Swede Natalie Mellin, Global Employer Brand Project Manager at King.
-You can listen to the podcast at SoundCloud or iTunes, or keep reading for a summary of our conversation.
+To get some answers, I’ve had a chat with Natalie Mellin, Global Employer Brand Project Manager at King.
+You can listen to the podcast at SoundCloud or Apple Podcasts, or keep reading for a summary of our conversation.

 Tell us about King and your employer brand?